Small Business Grants in Ireland: How To Find Funding Opportunities for Startups

 Enterprise Ireland Grants:

-Enterprise Ireland, the Irish government’s enterprise development agency, supports companies from startups to SMEs with the primary objective of helping high-potential Irish companies (defined as High Potential Startups (HPSUs)) to develop growth strategies and scale their operations in global markets.
+Enterprise Ireland, the Irish government’s enterprise development agency, supports companies from startups to SMEs.
+Its primary objective is to help high-potential Irish companies (defined as High-Potential Startups (HPSUs)) develop growth strategies and scale their operations in global markets.
 An HPSU is a company capable of creating at least 10 jobs and generating €1 million in sales within three years.

 With a network of 39 international offices, Enterprise Ireland provides funding, advisory and development support.